 When I readily use jargons as a handy device to disguise muddled logic.

-When I succumb to the habit of coming up with solutions without spending enough rigor to deeply understand the problems.
+When I succumb to the habit of coming up with solutions without spending enough rigour to deeply understand the problems.

 When I regard that creativity and effectiveness are mutually exclusive in marketing communication.